sumhungyee/tiktok-techjam/README.md

 ## Running the Project
 ### Backend
-Ensure that you create a .env file in the root directory - refer to sample.env for the values to be set.
+Create a `.env` file in the root folder using `cp sample.env .env`.

+Then run the following command:
 ```
-docker-compose up
+docker-compose up --build
 ```
 ### Frontend
 ```